| Are you looking

 about before following the link

-of a search result in Google, below the document's title and snippet.
+as part of a search result in Google, below the document's

 A user performs the query [baseball cards]